YamYammington/minor-projects/README.md

-# stuff
+# minor-projects

-Stuff I make, for which it does not matter if it's public or not.
+Smaller, simpler projects I work on.

 Do note: there are some packages that need to be installed before usage.
 This is likely unique per file.
 Check the readme of each file you wish to use in case of errors.